 We want to mention that there are two different methods to conduct a boiler blowdown: manual and automatic.
 Most operators are familiar with the manual method of blowdown, which requires the manual operation of valves and controls to remove water from the boiler or system.
 However, there are also systems that can be put in place to automatically perform these tasks at desired intervals.
 Powerhouse offers a comprehensive boiler room monitoring system, in which this automated blowdown method can be added as a custom feature in order to meet your requirements.
 Learn more about our Boiler Link system here.

-There are three main types of boiler blowdowns: a surface blowdown, a bottom blowdown., and a water column blowdown We will explain the differences between the tree types along with the advantages and disadvantages of each one.
-It’s important to know these distinctions, so you can determine the proper procedures and frequency that makes the most sense for your operation.
+There are three main types of boiler blowdowns: a surface blowdown, a bottom blowdown., and a water column blowdown We will explain the differences between the three types along with the advantages and disadvantages of each one.
+It’s important to know these distinctions, so you can determine the proper procedures and frequency that make the most sense for your operation.

 Surface blowdown is commonly referred to as “continuous blowdown.” since this type of blowdown is accomplished by a slow, continuous removal off the top of the boiler water level.
 A manually controlled needle valve can be utilized to control the flow of continuous blowdown or a more sophisticated automated system may be used.
 The conductivity level of the boiler water is used to monitor the amount of continuous blowdown required.
 Surface blowdown is typically only used on larger boilers (~250 HP and above).